01732 808 626 info@thinkcbt.com

 The Different Forms of Obsessive Compulsive Disorder

-OCD is a single term given to describe a wide range of anxiety related problems that tend to follow common cognitive and behavioural patterns.
+OCD is a single term given to describe a wide range of anxiety-related problems that tend to follow common cognitive and behavioural patterns.
 Whilst there are numerous variations on the problem, OCD will typically involve one or more of the following areas:

 Checking Behaviours - Continuously checking or testing things to minimise perceived risk or threat.
 This could include switches on the cooker, locking doors and windows or repeatedly asking questions or asking for verbal reassurance.